 Instructions

-- Start 4 quarts of water to boil in separate large pot for the pasta, adding 1-2 teaspoons kosher salt to the water.1 lb Penne pasta
+- Start 4 quarts of water to boil in separate large pot for the pasta, adding 1-2 tablespoons kosher salt to the water once boiling.1 pound Penne pasta

-- If desired before making sauce, cook Italian Sausage, chopped Pancette, or meatballs in pan until cooked through, remove and wipe out excess grease, leave some!
-Cover and simmer until warmed through.
+- If desired before making sauce, cook Italian Sausage, chopped Pancetta, or meatballs in pan until cooked through, remove and wipe out excess grease, but leave some and the brown bits = flavor!4 – 6 links Italian Sausage, Meatballs, 4 ounces pancetta

 - Stir in crushed tomatoes and cream.
 Add seasoning salt and stir well.
-Simmer 7 – 15 minutes28 oz can crushed tomatoes, ¾ cup heavy cream
+Simmer 7 – 15 minutes28 ounce can San Marzano crushed or whole tomatoes, ¾ cup heavy cream, 1 teaspoon seasoning salt

 - While sauce simmers, cook pasta according to package directions for al dente pasta.
 While pasta is cooking; chiffonade or chop of your basil.